-The Company's mission is to accelerate the development of drugs that save lives and improve the quality of life.
-Our vision is to be the global CRO partner of choice for the biopharma and medical device industries by delivering best in class information, solutions and performance in clinical and outcomes research.
+ICON's mission is to accelerate the development of drugs that save lives and improve the quality of life.
+Our vision is to be the global CRO partner of choice in drug development by delivering best in class information, solutions and performance.

-The Company has achieved exceptional growth since its foundation in 1990.
+We have achieved strong growth since our foundation in 1990.
 The impact of the International Conference on Harmonisation, the resulting globalization of clinical research and the acceleration in the understanding of human and molecular biology which has led to many new treatment paths being explored have been key drivers of this growth.

-Despite the increase in development activity in recent years the number of compounds reaching market has declined.
-This, together with health budget constraints and the current economic and financial environment, are placing increased pressure on revenues and profitability of development companies.
+The lack of productivity in the development department of the biopharmaceutical companies together with health budget constraints and the current economic and financial environment, are placing increased pressure on revenues and profitability of development companies.
 This however has been generally positive for CROs, as increased outsourcing has been adopted by these companies as they seek to create greater efficiencies in their development processes, convert previously fixed costs to variable, and accelerate time to market.

-One consequence of the drive to accelerate time to market will be increased emphasis on early stage development, as companies seek to filter compounds earlier in the development process, thereby lowering attrition rates and development expenditure.
+One consequence of the drive to accelerate time to market will be increased emphasis on early stage development and translational medicine, as companies seek to filter compounds earlier in the development process, thereby lowering attrition rates and development expenditure.
 Regulatory pressures too will increase the emphasis on late stage (post marketing) surveillance, while increasing requirements to demonstrate the economic value of new compounds, through outcomes and comparative effectiveness research, will most likely be required in order to secure reimbursement.
 Furthermore, we believe advances in molecular biology will drive further growth in innovation in the long term which in turn should create further growth opportunities for both development companies and their outsource providers.

 We expect the increased adoption of outsourcing will be a core strategy of clients in the near term as they respond to the increased pressures on their revenues and profitability.
 Larger clients in particular are seeking to form strategic partnerships with global CROs in an effort to reduce the number of outsource partners with whom they engage and to reduce inefficiencies in their current drug development models.
 As outsourcing penetration increases, we believe clients will seek a greater level of integration of service offerings from CROs, although some will continue to purchase services on a stand-alone basis.
 Creating greater connectivity and "seamlessness" between our services and the sharing of "real-time" clinical and operational data with clients will therefore become increasingly important for CROs.
-The Company will seek to benefit from this increased outsourcing by clients to grow our business by increasing market share with our existing client base and adding new clients within the Phase I-IV outsourced development services market; the aim being to ensure we will be considered for all major Phase I-IV projects.
+ICON will seek to benefit from this increased outsourcing by clients to grow our business by increasing market share with our existing client base and adding new clients within the Phase I-IV outsourced development services market; the aim being to ensure we will be considered for all major Phase I-IV projects.